pmean/classes/biostats-1/15/written-presentation.md

 -   Labels for any variable where the variable name itself is not sufficient
 -   Units of measurement (or "unknown")

 Include anything else you think is helpful, but again, please don't go overboard!
-I have to grade a large number of these and do not wish to wade through reports that are dozens of pages long.

 ## Grading rubric